discolarrence/Catering/README.md

 - Requires MS SQL Server
 - Execute the CateringCreateDBO.sql script to create the database objects
 - Execute the CateringData.sql script to load the sample data
-- Execute sample commands in CateringStoredProcedures.sql
+- CateringSampleCommands.sql has example commands to show how to use stored procedures

 ## Project Requirements